-This winter, Motor Codes garages are supporting the Highways Agency’s make time for winter campaign, passing on expert winter advice to their customers.
-To make sure you stay safe and your car remains in good condition, follow these words of winter wisdom:
+This winter to ensure you stay safe and your car remains in good condition, follow these words of winter wisdom:

 Gather together the following items and pack them in your vehicle at the start of the winter season.
 You never know when you might need them!